weeblrpress/clearstatus/README.md

 > Note that the "logo" setting should not include the initial /static part.

-## Using a custom domain

-As seen before, this default setup will cause your status page to be available at a weird Netlify URL such as  https://tender-goodall-bd0396.netlify.com/

-That's OK for testing but not best for real world operation so you probably want to setup a custom domain for your status page, such as `status.company.net`.
-This is a 2-steps process:

-1. At your Netlify control panel, set up a **custom domain**.
-See doc [on this page](https://www.netlify.com/docs/custom-domains/).
-2. At your DNS provider (the company where you registered your domain name most likely), you will need to tell them to point your chosen address (`status.company.net`) to Netlify servers.
-The process depends on your registrar but, please follow the Netlify documentation there as well.

-> It is advised to use a separate domain entirely for your status page.
-If your site is at https://example.com then it's best to purchase as well, for instance,  example.net or examplestatus.net and use that for your status page.
-The reason is simply that your DNS may also breaks and maybe someday anything at example.com will not be accessible.
-That's when you want to have example.net for your status page.

 ## Entering and updating content

 Whenever a problem occurs on one of your systems, you will create *an issue*.
 An issue is actually a single file that you create in the `/content/en/issues` folder which exists in your ClearStatus installation on Gitlab/GitHub.
 This is assuming your site language is **en** which you may have changed in the configuration file.
 Adjust instructions accordingly.